Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: About the proof

 The space $\cH^+(P)$ reduces to a sum of the twist spaces for each curve of $P$, and so Theorem \ref{prop:SH+_structure} implies that $\SH^+(P)$ is a principal $\RR^{3g-3}$ bundle over $\mathscr{B}(S \setminus P) \cong \RR^{3g-3}_{>0}$.
 The transverse data recorded by this twist space then describes the signed distance between certain reference points in pairs of right-angled hexagons in $\tX$ that are adjacent to the same curve of $\tilde P$, which is the same as the twist parameter measured by the appropriate choice of Fenchel--Nielsen coordinates. \footnote{Fenchel--Nielson coordinates always involve some choice of section of the space of twists over the length parameters, and so have only the structure of a principal $\RR^{3g-3}$ bundle over $\RR_+^{3g-3}$.}

 We can similarly recognize $\Il:\MF(P)\to \SH^+(P)$ as Dehn--Thurston coordinates.
-Note first that there are no essential simple closed curves in the complement of $P$, so $\MF(P)$ is simply the space of measured foliations not contained in the support of $P$.
+Note first that there are no essential simple closed curves in the complement of $P$, so $\MF(P)$, the space of measured foliations that intersect every curve in the support of $P$, is the same as the space of measured foliations not contained in the support of $P$.
 Now from any integral point $\sigma\in \SH^+(P)$ we can construct a multicurve $\alpha$ with prescribed intersection and twisting parameters as follows: the weighted arc system describes how strands of $\alpha$ pass between and meet the components of $ P$, while the transverse data recorded by $\cH^+(P) \cong \RR^P$ describes the extent that strands of $\alpha$ wrap around components of $P$.
 This procedure is clearly reversible and can easily be extended to transverse foliations using a family of standard train tracks on each pair of pants (see \cite[\S2.6]{PennerHarer}).
 As in the hyperbolic case, one can easily pass between these coordinates and the standard Dehn--Thurston ones just by replacing the count of strands of $\alpha$ going from one boundary to the other with the total intersection of $\alpha$ with each boundary.